FIWARE-TMForum/Business-API-Ecosystem/doc/user-guide.rst

    :align: center

 In the next step you can include a picture for your product spec.
 You have two options, providing an URL pointing to the picture or directly uploading it.
-Once provided click *Next*
+In addition, it is possible to include multiple file attachments to the product spec, such as images, PDF documentation, etc. Once provided click *Next*

 .. image:: ./images/user/product16.png
    :align: center